 You're able to experiment and style your hair weave in different ways, for example, straight one day, curly the next.
 Save your money on chemicals and perms and avoid damaging your hair.

 Sew-ins protect your hair because it gets much-needed rest to grow healthier.
 Protect your real hair from the elements while the hair extension absorbs daily wear and tear.

 It is less damaging to your hairline if you don’t know how to apply and remove lace frontal adhesives.

-It looks more natural and it feels more like your own hair because of its securely on your head for a longer period of time.
+It looks more natural and it feels more like your own hair because it's securely on your head for a longer period.

 If you are going to get an 8-14inches, you need 2 bundles, anywhere from 16-20 or 22 inches, you need 3 bundle deals, anything past that, you need 4 bundles.

 If you are getting long hair, you have to be very careful about the hair bundles amount, some people might think that I will just get 3 bundles of 24" and that will be fine.

 How many bundles do you need with a frontal?

 Frontals are from ear to ear 13*4 lace frontal will cover more spaces than closure or leave out, so the hair amount you need will vary.

 If you are getting 10-18 inches or 16 inches, 2 bundle deals with lace frontal will suffice.
 Hair length past 16 or 18 inches, I would suggest you get 3 bundles, so from a 16inch, 18inch to about 22inch, 24inch, 3 bundles will suffice.